 King Kong 360 3D and Fast & Furious – Supercharged are part of The World Famous Studio Tour.
 As such by going on this ride you’ll actually experience 3 of the 13 rides at Universal Studios Hollywood.

-There are few rides with either no height limit or a low height limit that make it possible for babies or toddlers to ride.
+There are few rides at Universal Studios Hollywood suitable for toddlers or babies.
+Since all but one ride has a height requirement.
 Hence the reason children under the age of three are able to enter Universal Studios Hollywood for free.

 However, even if you’ve got older kids we recommend measuring their height and comparing that to the height requirements of each ride inside the park.
 This will give you an idea as to what rides they can / can’t go on during your trip and help you to plan for any disappointment in advance.